La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

-In Russian, every verb is formally assigned an ``aspect'': ``perfective'', meaning that the sentence's event is considered as a unit, including its completion, and ``imperfective'', meaning that the predicated relation is continuous.
-English has these aspects too, though each verb can have either aspect depending on a moderately complicated syntactic cue (``ing'' for imperfective and various others for perfective).
-Speakers also like to distinguish a ``completed'' versus ``aborted'' aspect, whether an event reached its usual conclusion.
+In Russian, every verb is formally assigned an aspect: perfective, meaning that the sentence's event is considered as a unit, including its completion, and imperfective, meaning that the predicated relation is continuous.
+English has these aspects too, though each verb can have either aspect depending on a moderately complicated syntactic cue (ing for imperfective and various others for perfective).
+Speakers also like to distinguish a completed versus aborted aspect, whether an event reached its usual conclusion.
 In _gua\spi_ the unmodified predicates are perfective or imperfective according to their meanings, but subordinate clauses or compounding words can express whatever aspects are necessary.
 Here are a few aspects in _gua\spi_ :

 >